 Most asset depletion mortgage lenders use a 4% or 5% rate of return to calculate a borrower's monthly income from assets.
-Although 4% - 5% seems high compared to current treasury rates, it is less than historical rate of return provide by the stock market (approximately 7%).
+Although a 4% to 5% return seems high compared to treasury rates, it is less than the rate of return provided by the stock market which has averaged approximately 7% historically.

-Please note that calculating the additional monthly income from the assets is similar to calculating the monthly payment for a mortgage.
-For example, for $500,000 in assets at a 4% rate of return over 15 years, the additional borrower monthly income attributable to the assets is $3,698. $3,698 also equals the monthly mortgage payment on a $500,000 mortgage with a 4% interest rate and 15 year term.
+Please note that calculating the additional monthly income from your assets is similar to calculating the monthly payment for a mortgage.
+For example, for $500,000 in assets with a 4% rate of return over 15 years, the monthly income attributable to the assets is $3,698, which is also the monthly payment on a $500,000 mortgage with a 4% interest rate and 15 year term.

-Additionally, applying a rate of return to a borrower's assets is one of two methods asset depletion mortgage lenders may use to determine additional borrower income.
-Using the rate of return approach, lenders apply a rate of return to a borrower's net eligible assets and divide the income by 85 minus the borrowers age.
-For example, if the borrower is 60, the lender divides the income from assets (based on a set 4% or 5% rate of return) by 25 to calculate the borrower's monthly income from assets.
-The income calculated using the asset depletion formula is added to any other income the borrower earns such as from a job or pension.
+For example, if you are 60, the lender divides the income from assets (based on a fixed 4% or 5% rate of return) by 25 (85 - 60 years = 25) to calculate your monthly income from the assets.
+The income calculated using the asset depletion formula is added to any other income your earn such as from a job or pension.

 The other method that asset depletion lenders use to calculate your income is to divide your net eligible assets by the length of your mortgage, in months.
 Please note that this method usually yields a lower monthly income from your assets than the rate of return method.